Introducing our newest research recruit - The Lily Foundation

 Jamie’s also keen to inspire the next generation in the way her biology teacher inspired her.
 “I’d love to go back to school and spread the word about what I’m doing,” she says.
 “My partner’s a teacher, and the school want me to come and talk to some of the students, so I’m already thinking about that.
 It’s never too early to see what’s possible and who you might inspire.”

-We completely agree, because spreading the word about mito is essential as we search for treatments and a cure.
+We completely agree, because spreading the word about mitochondrial disorders is essential as we search for treatments and a cure.
 But first for Jamie is a very important part to play in our diagnostics project.
 And we wish her, and the rest of the team, the best of luck as they make a start analysing some of that genetic data.

 Help support mitochondrial research